stefaneichert/OpenLidarToolbox/README.md

 Under active development, please check for updates!

 Open LiDAR Tools provides one-click processing of airborne LiDAR data from point cloud to LiDAR visualisation.
-It is optimised for archaeology, but has broader application for anyone primarily interested in visual inspection of LiDAR data.
+The tools are optimised for archaeology, but have broader application for anyone primarily interested in visual inspection of LiDAR data.

 The input required is an unclassified point cloud in LAZ /LAS format.
 The tool returns several outputs needed for interpretative mapping of archaeological features.
 Data:
   Classified point cloud  - LAZ